-13.1 The culture of the GLC is to promote reflection and professional challenge; as such evaluation is ongoing and collaborative.
-SEND teaching and learning reviews [T & L reviews] are combined within faculty review meetings at the Gateway Academy; these include observations, learning walks, book scrutinies and discussions to ensure that high quality teaching and learning occurs for students with SEND.
-We use an adaptation of the foci recommended by Whole School SEND to evaluate and monitor the working of the SEND policy, these are:
+- 13.1 The culture of the GLC is to promote reflection and professional challenge; as such evaluation is ongoing and collaborative.
+SEND teaching and learning reviews [T & L reviews] are typically combined within whole school reviews; these include observations, learning walks, book scrutinies and discussions to ensure that high quality teaching and learning occurs for pupils with SEND.
+We use an adaptation of the foci recommended by Whole School SEND to evaluate and monitor the working of the SEND policy, these are: - Leadership - Outcomes for pupils - Assessment and identification - Monitoring, tracking and evaluation - The quality of provision, teaching and learning - Working with pupils and parents/carers of pupils with SEND - 13.2 It is the responsibility of the Trust Lead for SEND and Inclusion to collate and deliver SEND reports and to use these to support the GLC primary academies in ensuring that all pupils with SEND make good or better progress.

-- Leadership

-- Outcomes for students

-- Assessment and identification

-- Monitoring, tracking and evaluation

-- The quality of provision, teaching and learning

-- Working with students and parents/carers of students with SEND

-13.2 It is the responsibility of the Trust Lead for SEND and Inclusion to collate and deliver

-SEND reports and to use these to support the Gateway Academy in ensuring that all students with SEND make good or better progress.